Jennifer Cadigan, President

 Knowing that hundreds and cats and kittens will find a second chance at SAFe Rescue each year inspires Monica to serve on the Board of Directors.
 She has helped quite a few of those kitties, personally, too!
 Over the years, Monica has fostered a series of over 40 cats and kittens.
 She doesn’t shy away from opening her home to those who need a little extra help: “Fostering semi-feral kittens is hard, but when you finally can get one on your lap and it purrs and its little body relaxes to sleep… well it makes my day for sure.”
-Monica and her wife also share their home with three forever cats: they adopted Maya and Izzie nine years ago, and more recent addition Della is a former foster kitten who brings a lot of energy to the household.
+Monica and her wife also share their home with three forever cats: Izzie, Ferris, and Della, a former foster kitten who brings a lot of energy to the household.
 When she’s not busy helping the rescue, you can find Monica at the Northwest Genomics Center at the University of Washington where her lab works on a project to sequence the human genome with the ultimate goal to prevent, diagnose, and treat diseases.

 Emily Dolan, Board Member at large